-Handbags have had it hard of late.
+Handbags have had it hard the last few years.
 With our social lives put on hold for the best part of a year, an accessory that's really only useful when you leave the house became superfluous.
 As fashion rapidly centred around comfort and convenience, our desire to buy handbags, particularly those of the luxury variety, plummeted.
-According to Lyst, handbag sales fell by 25% in the UK in 2020.
-But thankfully, as we start to allow ourselves to dream about dinners out and drinking wine with friends once more, bags are back on our shopping agenda, and there's one brand we can't stop thinking about.
+But thankfully, bags are now back on our shopping agenda, and there's one brand we can't stop thinking about.

 Sharing its moniker with her mother's maiden name, Zurek's vision for Savette was simple: to create handbags that stand the test of time and have appeal well beyond a season or movement—something to be passed on from generation to generation.
 The collection, which currently comprises three styles, certainly realises this vision.
 The handbags are quiet but far from unassuming.
 Their sculptural silhouettes are sleek beyond measure, but the addition of shoulder straps gives them practical flair.
 Unlike untouchable pieces housed in art galleries, Savette handbags are art in motion, designed to be used day-to-day.